Scoring your Credit - How's your FICO?

 Unfortunately, there isn't a lot you can do to immediately improve your credit score.
 Some companies promise quick fixes, but they can't do anything different than what you can do — for free.
 You should appeal for the credit agency to remove any incorrect data from your credit report, which is the only "quick fix" for credit troubles.

 Know your FICO score

-Now that you have all the facts, you will be a more informed consumer and you'll be better positioned to get the most favorable mortgage.
+Armed with this information, you'll be a more informed consumer and you'll be better positioned to get the most favorable mortgage.

-Curious about credit scores?
-Give us a call at (949) 486-3777.
+Want to know more about credit scores?
+Call us at (949) 486-3777.